 - Muscle hardening and tension

-It's crucial to differentiate between lumbago and more serious conditions.
-While a classic case of lumbago is painful but usually harmless, there are warning signs that require immediate medical attention:
+It is crucial to distinguish lumbago from more serious conditions.
+While classic lumbago is painful but usually harmless, there are warning signs that require immediate medical attention:

-See a doctor immediately if you experience: numbness or tingling in your legs, muscle weakness, difficulty urinating or defecating, or if the pain radiates down your legs.
+See a doctor immediately if: You experience numbness or tingling in the legs, muscle weakness, problems with urination or bowel movements, or if the pain radiates into the legs.

-The first few hours after a case of lumbago often determine the course of the condition.
-From my decades of experience with herbal remedies, I know that quick, targeted action can significantly shorten the symptoms and prevent chronic progression.
+The first few hours after an episode of lumbago often determine its further course.
+From my decades of experience with herbal remedies, I know: quick, targeted action can significantly shorten discomfort and prevent chronic conditions.

-The most important principle: exercise instead of bed rest.
+The most important principle: movement instead of bed rest.
 Complete rest prolongs healing and further weakens the muscles.

-The step position is the most proven immediate treatment for acute lumbago.
+The supine position with legs elevated (Stufenlagerung) is the most proven immediate measure for acute lumbago.
 Lie flat on your back and rest your lower legs at a 90-degree angle on a chair or sofa.
-This position optimally relieves pressure on the lumbar spine and reduces pressure on the irritated structures.
+This position optimally relieves the lumbar spine and reduces pressure on the irritated structures.

 - Lie flat on your back

-- Lower leg on raised surface (chair, sofa)
+- Place lower legs on an elevated surface (chair, sofa)

-- Hold for 10-15 minutes, repeat several times a day
+- Hold for 10-15 minutes, repeat several times daily

-The question of whether to use heat or cold is a concern for many sufferers.
-From a scientific perspective and based on customer experience with our H4H products, I usually recommend heat – it relaxes the muscles and promotes blood circulation.
+The question of heat or cold occupies many sufferers.
+From a scientific perspective and based on customer experiences with our H4H products, I usually recommend heat – it relaxes muscles and promotes blood circulation.

 - Relaxes tense muscles